t-regx/t-regx.github.io/docs/match-offsets.md

 14
 ```

-As any other `first()` method, it throws `SubjectNotMatchedException` if the subject wasn't matched by your pattern.
+As any other `first()` method, it throws `SubjectNotMatchedException` if the subject isn't matched by your pattern.

 ## Group offsets